dwillowtree/diana/README.md

 ![DIANA Workflow](assets/research_crew.gif)
 *Spin up a crew of autonomous agents to perform threat detection research*

+This feature spins up a crew of autonomous AI agents that perform threat detection research on your topic of choice.
+They are maxed out at 5 iterations each, so no need to worry about them going rogue and taking over the world.
+These agents use Exa, which employs semantic search (embeddings) to search the web, providing more contextually relevant results than traditional keyword-based search engines like Google.

+**Examples of research topics:**
+- Threat hunting in Okta logs
+- Most common TTPs used by attackers in AWS
+- Latest detection strategies for ransomware in Windows environments

 ## Features

 - Automates the creation of detections from threat intelligence